MostafaGomaa/Caro-webviz-server/README.md

 ###Installation:
-* Add you directory that contains the packages as a $ROS_PACKAGE_PATH in the .bashrc export ROS_PACKAGE_PATH=(~/YOUR_caro-webviz-server_DIR):$ROS_PACKAGE_PATH
+* Add your directory that contains the packages as a $ROS_PACKAGE_PATH in the .bashrc export ROS_PACKAGE_PATH=(~/YOUR_caro-webviz-server_DIR):$ROS_PACKAGE_PATH

 * Navigate to the package directory and rosmake each of the packages (here it is ~/Caro-webviz-server)